 On 23 November 2016, the European Commission announced a further package of reforms to the BRRD and the SRM, including measures to increase the resilience of EU institutions and enhance financial stability as part of the EU Banking Reform Proposals.
-The timing for the final implementation and the final impact of these reforms as at the date of this Prospectus is unclear.
+Most proposed changes are currently scheduled to be adopted and implemented in large part by the end of 2019.
 These proposals may have a material impact on the Issuer's or the Group's operations and financial condition, including that the Issuer may be required to issue additional capital or eligible liabilities.